graphql-dotnet/graphql-dotnet/README.md

 ## Roadmap

 ### Grammar / AST
-- Grammar and AST for the GraphQL language should be compatible with the October 2016 specification.
+- Grammar and AST for the GraphQL language should be compatible with the [June 2018 specification](http://facebook.github.io/graphql/June2018/).

 ### Operation Execution
 - [x] Scalars